 Creating new, value-added scientific knowledge through integration and analysis of "big data".

 Systematic education using the scientific knowledge acquired through data integration and information fusion.

 Contributing to global problem solving by providing pertinent and actionable information for decision-makers.

 By integrating data from satellite- and ground-based Earth observations and outputs from climate and numerical weather prediction models with geographical and socio-economic information, we investigate water cycle variations and its possible future changes and provide vital information for integrated water resources management practices including efficient water usage as well as mitigation of water-related disasters.
-Using DIAS, we create a data integration platform to combine hydrological models with data and models from various fields such as climate, agriculture, biodiversity, urban planning, disasters, and economics.
-Using river basins as units of the land water cycle system and through collaboration with governments and local communities, we carry out and demonstrate pilot studies that provide sound information for solutions.
+Using DIAS, we create a data integration platform to combine hydrological models with data and models from various fields such as disasters, urban planning, and economics.
+We aim to develop assessment methods for large-scale water hazard and countermeasures on disaster emergency response, and demonstrate pilot studies that provide sound information for solutions.